Protests in Uganda after lawmakers detained at airport

 The two parliamentarians were among a group of five lawmakers who were detained on Aug.
 13 in Uganda’s northwestern town of Arua and accused of throwing stones at a presidential convoy during the campaign for a parliamentary seat.

 Police said on Thursday they had stopped Kyagulanyi, who has been charged with treason but released on bail, as they awaited further guidance.
+He and the other lawmaker were taken from the airport to Mulago National Referral Hospital in Kampala.

-Zaake has not been charged but has been in hospital in Kampala.
+Zaake, the other lawmaker, has not been charged but has been in hospital in Kampala.
 Images of him posted on social media show him lying on a bed, eyes closed, with multiple bruises on his hand and other body areas.

-Kyagulanyi in particular has risen as a formidable threat to President Yoweri Museveni’s 32-year rule, winning popular support through his music and strong criticism of the government.
+In July, the constitution was amended to remove the presidential age limit of 75 years, meaning that Museveni, 72, can run again for president in 2021 — the year the country hopes to begin oil production.

 Reporting by Elias Biryabarema; Writing by by George Obulutsa; Editing by Angus MacSwan